vangve27/aws_sample_agents_poc/README.md

 ### Python Version Requirements

 CrewAI requires Python >=3.10 and <3.13.
-Here's how to check your version:
+Here's how to check your version(code tested with 3.12):

 ```bash
 python3 --version